dschoorl/playlists/README.md

 from internet, extracts the relevant information from it and stores it in a database.
 Then it can compile a list of all releases in a certain year, create a Spotify playlist and fill it with as much of the songs it can find on Spotify.
 Songs that could not be found are listed in the application log.
 You can try to manually find them yourself and add it to the playlist.
 Oftentimes you will succeed, because the artist / title from the music charts sometimes uses a different spelling than Spotify.
-But sometimes a song is not available, or a song is only available performed by a coverband.
+But sometimes a song is just not available, or a song is only available performed by a coverband.

 When you instruct the program multiple times to compile the playlist for the same year, it will never remove songs from the existing playlist, it will only add new songs when they are not already present.